GrammaticalFramework/comp-syntax-gu-mlt/lab1/README.md

 ## Chapter 3: UD syntax analysis

 Take a bilingual corpus with English and your own language, and annotate with UD.
+The English text is given in the file `comp-syntax-corpus-english.txt` in this directory.
 The UD annotation that you produce manually can be simplified CoNLL, with just the fields

 `position word postag head label`